vishnkr/hackernews-client/README.md

-## Hackernews Clone
+## Hackernews Client
-A Hackernews clone built using Javascript and React that fetches data from Hackernews API.(Work in Progress)
+A Hackernews client built using Javascript and React that fetches data from Hackernews API.(Work in Progress)